-Each level of architecture (conceptual, logical, physical, and implementation) further decomposes the original smart grid domain model into planes populated by domains and zones.
+Each level of architecture (conceptual, logical, physical, and implementation) can be represented as a plane (Figure 5-4) in which the original smart grid domain model is decomposed into domains and zones.
 "Zones" is a new concept introduced in this document; zones illustrate the physical and management aspects of the grid.
 The notion of zones is derived from IEC62264 manufacturing process interfaces.
 Zones describe the process hierarchy from the power system through the various entities that participate in the production, transmission, and consumption of electricity.
-The domains roughly correspond to NIST Conceptual Domains, but they add incremental detail and zones based upon the level of detail required for a level of architecture.
+The domains roughly correspond to NIST Conceptual Domains.
+The details for domains and zones for each component layer depend on the level of architecture.